DataFire/Integrations/integrations/generated/epa_gov_case/README.md

   * maplist `string` (values: Y, N): Map List Flag.
 Provide a Y to return mappable coordinates representing the full geographic extent of the queryset (all facilities that met the selection criteria).
   * tablelist `string` (values: Y, N): Table List Flag.
 Enter a Y to display the first page of facility results.
   * callback `string`: JSONP Callback.
 For use with JSONP and GEOJSONP output only.
 Enter a name of the function in which to wrap the JSON response.
-  * qcolumns `string`: Used to cutomize service output.
+  * qcolumns `string`: Used to customize service output.
 A list of comma-separated column IDs of output objects that will be returned in the service query object or download.
 Use the metadata service endpoint for a complete list of Ids and definitions.
+  * p_ocmap_fy `string`: Fiscal Year to select cases that are displayed in the Office of Complicance Fiscal Year Map Services
+  * p_qs `string`: Quick Search.
+Allows entry for city, state, and/or zip code.
+  * p_has_map `string`

 #### Output
 * output `object`: Service call container.